istepka/horror-unity-game/README.md

 #### Repo contains only c# scripts from game because whole project was too big to push it to github.
 On the bottom of readme I've shared a link to gdrive from which you can download an exported and playable game.
 ***
 ## Background story
 You wake up in the middle of the night in an old abandoned wodden village.
-You have only small fleshlight with limmited ammount of baterry.
+You have only small flashlight with limmited ammount of baterry.
 Be careful to not run out of your power because without a light it's difficult to find notes.
 In order to get out from this place you have to collect all 8 notes and then open a gate.
 ***
 ## Here are some screenshots and features from the game:
 ### Starting menu